ASRIC: APPLIED SOCIAL RESEARCH INSTITUTE OF CAMBODIA

 THE MISSION OF ASRIC

-Founded by medical sociologist Dr. Leakhena Nou, the Applied Social Research Institute of Cambodia (ASRIC) is the only not-for-profit organization of its kind devoted to restoring, distributing, and implementing procedural justice for Cambodian American victims and survivors of the Khmer Rouge.
-An entirely volunteer-drive enterprise, the organization has grown considerably since it began under the auspices of New York University’s Asian/Pacific/American Institute.
+Founded by medical sociologist Dr. Leakhena Nou, the Applied Social Research Institute of Cambodia, Inc. (ASRIC) is the only not-for-profit organization of its kind devoted to restoring, distributing, and implementing procedural justice for Cambodian American victims and survivors of the Khmer Rouge.
+An entirely volunteer-driven enterprise, the organization has grown considerably since it began under the auspices of New York University’s Asian/Pacific/American Institute.
 It is now a leading independent organization dedicated to giving voice to Cambodian genocide survivors.

 Picture